Kamala Harris, unburdened by what has been, now free to run for president

 But Harris will also face the same challenges she had to battle during her 2020 campaign, which ended unexpectedly early.

-She served four years of a six-year Senate term, but it was her time as attorney general that gave her opponents the most ammo during her 2020 primary campaign.
-While Harris characterized her record as that of a reformer, critics said she followed a more conservative “tough on crime” agenda.
+She served four years of a six-year Senate term, but it was her time as attorney general that gave her opponents the most ammunition during her 2020 primary campaign.
+While Harris characterised her record as that of a reformer, critics said she followed a more conservative “tough on crime” agenda.

-“In her career, Ms. Harris did not barter or trade to get the support of more conservative law-and-order types; she gave it all away,” Lara Bazelon, a law professor and former director for the Loyola Law School Project for the Innocent in Los Angeles, write in a New York Times op-ed.
+“In her career, Ms. Harris did not barter or trade to get the support of more conservative law-and-order types; she gave it all away,” Lara Bazelon, a law professor and former director for the Loyola Law School Project for the Innocent in Los Angeles, wrote in a New York Times article.

 She attempted to counter those criticisms by releasing a criminal justice plan aimed at reducing mass incarceration and ending the war on drugs.

-Harris peaked in national polls during her presidential run at 15 per cent after a June 2019 debate clash with Biden on busing.
-But she was never able to regain those heights, and her campaign was beset by organizational and money problems.
+Harris peaked in national polls during her presidential run at 15 per cent after a June 2019 debate clash with Biden.
+But she was never able to regain those heights, and her campaign was beset by organisational and money problems.

 In a letter to her supporters announcing the end of her campaign, she wrote: “Our campaign uniquely spoke to the experiences of Black women and people of color — and their importance to the success and future of this party.”

 Republicans are already preparing for a Harris-led ticket.
-Trump has increasingly criticized her at rallies, and a digital ad from the National Republican Congressional Committee attacked her as the nation’s “border czar”.
+Trump has increasingly criticised her at rallies, and a digital ad from the National Republican Congressional Committee attacked her as the nation’s “border czar”.

 At the Republican National Convention in Wisconsin earlier this month, Charlie Kirk, the head of Turning Point USA who has become Trump’s liaison to younger voters, said the party was already preparing for Biden to be off the ticket.